minazaher/ecommerce/README.md

 This is a web application for an E-commerce store built with Java Spring Boot and Thymeleaf.
 It allows users to browse products by category, add products to their cart, and checkout to place an order.
 The application also includes a wishlist feature, where users can save products for later.
 ## Features

-- User authentication (login and registration)
-- Browse and search for products
-- Add products to cart
-- Checkout and place orders
-- View order history
+- Use the navigation bar to browse different product categories
+- Click on a product to view more details and add it to your cart or wishlist
+- View your cart and checkout by clicking on the cart icon in the navigation bar
-- Add products to wishlist
+- Register or log in to access your wishlist and order history
+- Manage products, categories, and users by logging in as an admin user (username: admin, password: password)

 ## Requirements